Charles H. v. District of Columbia Class Action

 On June 30, 2022, the case was referred to Magistrate Judge Harvey for mediation and the parties remained in active, confidential settlement negotiations over several months.

 On September 22, 2023, the plaintiffs received great news — the parties reached a settlement agreement!
 The 69-page settlement agreement covers a number of remedial and injunctive relief measures.
 Foremost, the settlement agreement details policies and practices that must be addressed in order to provide a full-time guarantee of special education to students detained at the DC Jail.
-The settlement agreement also provides compensatory education for those plaintiffs who were deprived of their education during the COVID-19 pandemic.
+The settlement agreement also provides compensatory education for those plaintiffs who were deprived of their education during the COVID-19 pandemic in the amount of nearly $3.9 million for class members.
 These compensatory education services may be used by plaintiffs to continue their education and/or to pursue transition services, as provided for under the IDEA, to access vocational and job training programs.
 Importantly, the agreement establishes the role of an independent Third-Party Auditor who will oversee the implementation of the settlement agreement to ensure fidelity with the aims of the agreement.

 SJP is thrilled about the result of this landmark class action case and applauds our clients for their courageous pursuit of this litigation throughout the past two and a half years.
 SJP will continue to assist the plaintiff class in their receipt of the educational services they are entitled to under the settlement agreement.